linux-system-roles/logging/roles/rsyslog/README.md

 - `rsyslog_unprivileged`: If set to True, you could specify non-root rsyslog_user and rsyslog_group.
 If ansible_distribution is one of "CentOS", "RedHat", and "Fedora", default to True.
 Otherwise, False.
 - `rsyslog_user`: Owner user of rsyslogd.
 Default to 'syslog' if rsyslog_unprivileged is True.
 Otherwise, 'root'.
 - `rsyslog_group`: Owner group of rsyslogd.
 Default to 'syslog' if rsyslog_unprivileged is True.
 Otherwise, 'root'.
+- `rsyslog_purge_confs`: If set to 'True', existing files in `rsyslog_config_dir` are purged.
+Default to 'False'.
+- `use_rsyslog_image`: If set to 'True', the rsyslog is run in the OpenShift container.

 Viaq sub-variables
 ------------------